rasilab/chen_2023/README.md

 conda activate snakemake # this is a minimal conda env that has snakemake-minimal and pandas for invoking snakefile sh run_everything.sh
 ```

+- The ```run_everything.sh``` file will:
+  - Download FASTQ files from SRA
+  - Run all linkage sequencing, barcode sequencing, and insert sequencing [code](analysis/barcodeseq)
+  - Run [code](analysis/library_design/endogenous_fragments/scripts/run_analysis.smk) to design of the endogenous fragments library
+  - Run [code](analysis/run_all_ipynb_scripts.smk) to regenerate figure panels
+    - This will also run the code to process flow cytometry data

 ## Docker containers
 - [R](https://github.com/rasilab/r/pkgs/container/r)